xdevplatform/Gnip-Analysis-Pipeline/README.md

 We do tweet evaluation with the `tweet_evaluator.py` script.
 You must have credentials for the Gnip Audience API to get demographic model results.
 All results can be returned to txt files and to the screen.
+Because Tweet evaluation is a generally useful function, we've bundled it in its own importable package, `gnip_tweet_evaluation`.

 ### Relative evaluation